hoppersroppers/roadmap/training/hardstuff.md

-# Roppers Academy- Learn the Hard Stuff the Slow Way
+# How to Learn Reverse Engineering

+This is the first step of our reverse engineering roadmap.

 After years of trying to teach students and trying to teach ourselves, we came up with a curriculum to learn C, Assembly, debugging, and reverse-engineering all at the same time.
 It is a lot of work, but is the best way to learn out there.